ciena-frost/ember-frost-list/README.md

 [![Travis][ci-img]][ci-url] [![Coveralls][cov-img]][cov-url] [![NPM][npm-img]][npm-url]

 # ember-frost-list
 `ember-frost-list` is an ember addon that built on top of [smoke-and-miror](https://github.com/runspired/smoke-and-mirrors) which focuses on high performance list rendering.
-This component itself provides features such as list selection control, infinite scroll and list sorting.
-Consumer can take advantage of these features with simply providing the corresponding actions/functions
+This component itself provides features such as list selection control, list sorting, infinite scroll and list item expansion control.
+Consumer can take advantage of these features by providing associated actions/callback functions and required properties, or much simpler by mix the mixin into your component and let it handle everything.

  * [Installation](#Installation)
  * [API](#API)